Paternity

 What Does Established Paternity Allow a Father to Do?

-Once paternity has been established, the father has legal rights to make decisions about their child’s raising.
+Once paternity has been established, the father has legal rights to make decisions about their child’s care.
 This means that the father can:

 • Create a parenting plan